 According to mergersandinquisitions.com, Primarily there are three main types of Prop Trading firms:

-These kinds of Prop Trading firms require day traders who can join them and spend a considerable sum for ‘training’ in lieu of the privilege for trading.
+These Prop Trading firms require day traders who can join them and spend a considerable sum for ‘training’ instead of the privilege of trading.
 They do not get any base salary but are allowed to keep all the profits, even above 50%.
 This type of firm is for ‘go-pro’ day traders and not for the regular ones.
 Thus, such types of proprietary trading firms are best avoided.

 The culture and values of each prop trading firm are different.
 However, on average, it’s about working 50 hours per week.
-As a prop trader, you won’t have a typical 9 to 5 job.
+You won’t have a typical 9 to 5 job as a prop trader.
 There will be some hours that are busier than the others.
-The time of the market open or close is the busiest time for a day trader.
+The time the market opens or close is the busiest time for a day trader.
 Each day, your working hours could be well past 12-14 hours, peppered with long breaks in the afternoon and late nights.

 The fact that you have to work across geographies adds to the challenges.
-You may be based out of London or New York, but you need to adjust and work according to their time zone if you are covering the European markets.
+You may be based out of London or New York, but you need to adjust and work according to their time zone to cover the European markets.
 Your work profile and lifestyle would largely depend on your work profile.

 If you are a Quant Trader, you will spend maximum time adjusting trading parameters and working closely with quantitative analysts and developers to design cutting-edge strategies.
-If you are a discretionary trader, you will spend most of your time discussing with other traders and buying and selling securities.
+If you are a discretionary trader, you will spend most of your time discussing and buying, and selling securities with other traders.

-On the other hand, if you are working at an entry-level, you may also continue after the market close and wrap up things, Max Ganik from SMB Capital shares his intriguing first-year journey as a Prop Trader and tells us how he found success using a four-pronged approach:
+On the other hand, if you are working at an entry level, you may also continue after the market closes and wrap up things; Max Ganik from SMB Capital shares his intriguing first-year journey as a Prop Trader and tells us how he found success using a four-pronged approach:

 Prop Trading Salaries and Bonuses

 Before discussing the salaries and compensation package for Prop Traders, we must understand the key trends or the pattern that the industry follows.
-As you move up the ladder, base salary might not change much, but bonuses could get more attractive.
-The only difference as you progress towards seniority is that the partners can earn a substantial percentage of the firm’s profit or loss, so the amount of bonus can be estimated beforehand.
+As you move up the ladder, your base salary might not change much, but bonuses could get more attractive.
+As you progress towards seniority, the only difference is that the partners can earn a substantial percentage of the firm’s profit or loss so that the bonus amount can be estimated beforehand.

-A Prop day trader may not Prop traders may not be as handsomely paid as investment bankers, but it has the edge over them for two Parameters (1) Faster progression (2) No stock-based compensation or deferred bonuses, only cash payments.
+A Prop day trader may not be as handsomely paid as investment bankers.
+Still, it has the edge over them for two Parameters (1) Faster progression (2) No stock-based compensation or deferred bonuses, only cash payments.

 If you begin working at a legitimate prop trading firm, you can expect a total compensation of between $100K and $200K as of 2020.
 The higher end of payment is up to $200K, but it depends on many factors like the market environment and your performance.
-If you end up making losses, you receive no bonus, and if your continuation with the firm will be questionable.
+If you make losses, you receive no bonus, and your continuation with the firm will be questionable.

 If you perform well and move past your initial phase, your base salary will be in the range of $200 K-$500 K.